forderud/RunInSandbox/README.md

 ## How to configure COM servers to always run as admin _with_ UAC

 Read [COM Elevation Moniker](https://docs.microsoft.com/en-us/windows/win32/com/the-com-elevation-moniker) for instructions for how to use User Account Control (UAC) prompts to request admin privileges for a COM server.
-UAC is general is documented in [How User Account Control works](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works) Need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.
+UAC is general is documented in [How User Account Control works](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works) Also need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.

 Instructions: